frcojimenez/GW_Rdown/README.md

   * ./QNMdata.
 It contains the QNM data (tables) for the lmn = 228 and lmn = 229 co-rotating and lmn = 22(8-9) counter-rotating modes, as decribed in reference [6].
   * ./NRFits.
 NR fit results obtained by reference [6].

+# The data/NRFits folder.

+You find a list of BBH_SXS_index folders each one corresponding to the 620 SXS NR ringdown fits produced in [6].
+In each folder you will find three files:

+* massspin.dat: It contains the normalised final mass and the final dimensionless spin of the given simulation.
+*

 # Description of KerrQNMOvertones.